MdNayemur/Movie_Review_Website/README.md

 </p>

 ## About This Project
 A website where users can rate movies from 1 to 10 after they log in to the site, and they can also share a short description of how they felt about the film.
-Besides, admins can add, update and delete movies from the backend.
+Besides, admins can add, update and delete movies from the backend.<be>
+Database file "movreview.sql" added.

 ## About Laravel